-His work primarily explores issues relating to climate change, conflict, political ecology, and exploring new forms of visual storytelling.
+His work primarily explores issues relating to climate change, conflict, human rights and political ecology.
 He is often drawn to stories exploring the evolving relationship between humans, resources, and land.
 He holds Bachelors of Arts from Macalester College and a Masters in New Media Photojournalism from the Corcoran School of Arts + Design at the George Washington University.

 He completed HEFAT certification by Hawthorne Proactive in Belfast, Northern Ireland in 2017 and is a member of the Frontline Freelance Register.

 Joe is available for commissions globally.